-UFRC Covid 19 Update
+UFRC Covid-19 Update

-While this further change in the restrictions will encourage clubs and groups of walkers to go walking in the hills it is important to be aware of the constraints and public health advice still in place and to take them into account when planning a walk and in the hills.
+While this further change in the restrictions will challenge how clubs and groups of walkers to go walking in the hills it is important to be aware of the constraints and public health advice still in place and to take them into account when planning a walk and in the hills.

 Despite the risks to themselves Mountain Rescue teams have continued to operate and have been called out a number of times to assist walkers in difficulty.
 In its post on the 17th May, 2020 Mountain Rescue Ireland (MRI) reminded walkers that in addition to the usual challenges inherent in search and rescue in upland and mountainous areas the possibility of infection increases the risk to which the volunteer rescuers and the patients are exposed.
 MRI recommends that outdoor activities should be: